moja-global/About_moja_global/Governance/Standard-Rules-for-Collab-on-Text.md

 This is an open-source document.
 Everybody is welcome to contribute.
 To allow us to be efficient, we have only few rules:

 1. All contributors use comments to ask questions or make substantial and structural suggestions.
-Always suggest solutions in your comments, not problems.
+Always suggest solutions in your comments and not in problems.
 1. Only Maintainers can resolve comments.
 1. All contributors make edits in “[suggesting mode](https://www.youtube.com/watch?v=M8B0HaLk0_s)” (even if you are a maintainer or editor, so the other maintainers or editors can cross-check and accept your contribution.)
 1. Write suggested edits directly into the text in "[suggesting mode](https://www.youtube.com/watch?v=M8B0HaLk0_s)".
 Do not use comments to suggest edits.